jboss-developer/jboss-eap-quickstarts/README.md

 _NOTE - Before you begin:_

-1. If it is running, stop the JBoss EAP 6.1 Server.
+1. If it is running, stop the JBoss EAP server.
 2. Backup the file: `JBOSS_HOME/standalone/configuration/standalone-full.xml`
 3. After you have completed testing the quickstarts, you can replace this file to restore the server to its original configuration.

 ##### Configure the Driver By Running the JBoss CLI Script

-1. Start the JBoss EAP 6.1 server by typing the following:
+1. Start the JBoss EAP server by typing the following:

         For Linux:  JBOSS_HOME_SERVER_1/bin/standalone.sh -c standalone-full.xml
         For Windows:  JBOSS_HOME_SERVER_1\bin\standalone.bat -c standalone-full.xml